These states could decide the U.S. presidential election

 Electoral votes: 38

 Polls close: 8 p.m.
-ET (Two western counties in Texas are an hour behind the rest of the state.)
+EST (Two western counties in Texas are an hour behind the rest of the state.)

 Other key races: Competitive U.S. Senate contest

 Vote counting: Texas voters must qualify to vote by mail, for example by being older than 65, being ill or disabled, or not being present in their voting county during the early voting period through Election Day.
-All voters can vote early in-person.
+All voters can vote early in person.
 The population of a county determines when election officials can pre-process and count mail ballots.
-If the county has more than 100,000 people, the ballots may be counted after polls close on the last day of in-person early voting in the state, which is Oct.
-30. Ballots will still be counted if they are postmarked by Nov.
-3 and received by 5 p.m. the day after the election.
+If the county has more than 100,000 people, the ballots may be counted after polls close on the last day of in-person early voting in the state, which was Oct.
+30. Ballots will still be counted if they are postmarked by Tuesday and received by 5 p.m. the day after the election.
 For military and overseas voters, that deadline is extended through the end of business on Nov.
 9.

 WISCONSIN